Here’s Why an Engineer Might Get Sued and What You Can Do About It

 1. Practice good contract management.

-Having a detailed client contract is the best way to set clear expectations regarding the scope of a project.
+Having a detailed client contract is the best way to set expectations regarding a project.
 It’ll also help resolve claims faster and at a lower cost.
 Be sure to:

 - Set guidelines for:

 - Terms and conditions, including services to be provided (and not provided);

 - The timing, delivery, and termination of services;